section-engineering-education/engineering-education/content/articles/natural-language-processing-using-gradient-boosting-machine-and-h2o-library/index.md

 It is the name of our vectorization model.

 - `vec_model.train`
 It is the function that trains the vectorization model.
 We then pass the `training_frame` as a parameter.
-This parameter specifies the columns we will to train the vectorization model.
+It specifies the columns that train the vectorization model.
 We use both the `words_reviews` and the `words_headline` columns to train the model.

 The code above will build our vectorization model.